-With a fully equipped state-of-the-art motion analysis center, our researchers at Shriners Children's Canada are able to collect data that helps our physicians and specialists develop personalized treatment plans for our patients.
+With a fully equipped state-of-the-art motion analysis center, our researchers at Shriners Hospitals for Children Canada are able to collect data that helps our physicians and specialists develop personalized treatment plans for our patients.
 The staff in our motion analysis center has worked with nearly 870 children since opening in March 2017 and continues to perform more than 350 examinations a year.

 The data captured at our facility in Canada is also used as part of our larger system-wide motion analysis research program which aims to provide personalized treatment plans for our own patients while developing innovative treatment options for other children with similar conditions around the world.